mayfrost/guides/X.md

 `xrdb -merge ~/.Xresources`

 ## CLIPBOARD
 _"Xsel"_ with the help of _"GNU Screen"_ will be used as intermediary between the terminal and _"X"_.
-As command line examples we have
+The following commands are examples we will replace by more simple bindings:
 * To paste from _"X"_ clipboard
 `xsel -ob`
 * To copy to _"X"_ clipboard from inside _"GNU Screen"_